-The test helps universities to select applicants with the most appropriate abilities and professional behaviours required for new doctors and dentists to be successful in their clinical careers.
+The UCAT ANZ helps universities to select applicants with the most appropriate abilities and professional behaviours required for new doctors and dentists to be successful in their clinical careers.
 It is used in collaboration with other admissions processes such as interviews and academic qualifications.

-It is also an opportunity to stand out from other applicants and demonstrate aptitude for a demanding programme of study.
+It is also your opportunity to stand out from other applicants and demonstrate your aptitude for a demanding programme of study.

 The UCAT ANZ is a computer-based test delivered in Pearson VUE test centres throughout Australia, New Zealand and at some overseas locations.